fiboa/specification/flatgeobuf/README.md

 The FlatGeobuf encoding defines how field boundaries compliant to fiboa must be published.
 The generic FlatGeobuf format is defined on the [FlatGeobuf website](https://flatgeobuf.org/).
-We aim to support any future version of FlatGeobuf, too.

 > [!NOTE]
 > The FlatGeobuf encoding is still work in progress.
 Feedback is welcome!